Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Introduction

 \subsection{Literature review}

 Stochastic gradient Langevin dynamics (SGLD) model was put forward in \cite{WeTe11}, and has been extensively applied to study optimization problems arising in lots of research problems, see \cite{CDT20,zhu19,Rotskoff18,LTE17}.
 However, using SGLD often comes at a cost of high variance and thus leads to a slow convergence.
-Borrowing the variance reduction techniques developed for stochastic gradient descent (SGD) algorithms, Dubey et al. \cite{DK16} proposed a stochastic variance reduced gradient Langevin dynamics (SVRG-LD) algorithm.
+Borrowing the variance reduction techniques developed for stochastic gradient descent (SGD) algorithms, Dubey et al. \cite{DK16} proposed an SVRG-LD algorithm.

-It was recently discovered in \cite{L-T-E,LTE17,FDD20,FGL20,Simsekli19,hu19,Fan18,Hu2021,feng18,CSX20} that SGD algorithms can be (weakly) approximated by continuous time stochastic differential equations (SDEs).
-These SDEs often offer much needed insight to the algorithms under considerations, for instance, the continuous time treatment allows applications of stochastic control theory to develop novel adaptive algorithms \cite{ZYL20,ZXG20}.
-It is natural to consider the continuous time approximation problem of SVRG-LD, and improve the algorithms from the point of view of continuous stochastic dynamics.

-The weak approximations in most of the aforementioned literatures are defined in the following way: given a family $\mcl H$ of test functions with high order derivatives and a certain growth condition, the approximation error is defined as \Be \sup_{h \in \mcl H} |\E h(\omega_{n \eta})-\E h(X_{n\eta})|, \Ee where $\omega_{n\eta}$ is the stochastic algorithm at the $n$-th iteration, $X_{n \eta}$ is the continuous dynamics at the time $n \eta$, and $\eta$ is the step size of the algorithm.
-As $n \to \infty$, the bounds obtained in these literatures often tend to $\infty$.
+The weak approximations in most of the aforementioned literatures are defined in the following way: given a family $\mcl H$ of test functions with high order derivatives and a certain growth condition, the approximation error is defined as \Be \sup_{h \in \mcl H} |\E h(\omega_{n \eta})-\E h(X_{n\eta})|, \Ee where $\omega_{n\eta}$ is the stochastic algorithm at the $n$-th iteration, $X_{n \eta}$ is the continuous dynamics at the time $n \eta$, and $\eta$ is the step size of the algorithm. { As $n\to\infty$ and $\eta\to0$, the bounds obtained in these literatures tends to $0$}.
 It is not easily seen that the error defined in \eqref{e:AppHError} implies an error in a Wasserstein type metric.
 Note that Wasserstein-1 (W1) and Wasserstein-2 (W2) distances often play a crucial role in approximations arising in machine learning and probability measure samplings, and are connected to many important research fields \cite{Lam20,NJ19,ZPP20,BDF20}.
-Although \cite{L-T-E} gave a bound for the error between SGD and SDE in a so-called smoothed Wasserstein distance, it seems to us that smoothed Wasserstein distances have not been widely applied in research.
+Although \cite{L-T-E} gave a bound for the error between SGD and stochastic differential equations (SDEs) in a so-called smoothed Wasserstein distance, it seems to us that smoothed Wasserstein distances have not been widely applied in research.

-We study in this paper the W1 distance between SVRG-LD and SDDE, our bounds for the W1 distance are uniform for the algorithm iterative $n$.
-As $n \rightarrow \infty$, one can derive from our result the error between the minimizer of the minimization problem and the ergodic measure of SVRG-LD, it seems to us that this type of results have not been reported for algorithms approximation problems.